LineChan/lem_in/README.md

 ### DLS
 Depth-Limit Search is a recursive function that starts from a given source and stops when the ##end room is found or the depth limit is reached (no solution).
-At each source vertex given the adjacency matrix is

 ```C